astronomer/astro-docs/ac/next/04_deploy-dags.md

 1. Open your DAGs directory and ensure that the folder is empty.
 If you followed the Installing at Production Scale guide, this folder would be `/usr/local/airflow`.

-2. Clone the Git repository holding your DAGs into the folder using `$ git clone`.
+2. Clone the Git repository holding your DAGs into the folder using `git clone`.

 3. As your `airflow` system user, run `crontab -e` to create a new cron job.
 You can specify an editor using the `EDITOR` environment variable (e.g. `env EDITOR=atom crontab -e`).